tedsalmon/DroidIBus/README.md

 * Interface with the car without modifying the wiring harness.

-Disclaimer: I'm a pythonista and this is my first Android app and the first time I use Java since AP Computer Science in high school so please forgive me if I'm not up to Java snuff.
+Disclaimer: I'm a Pythonista and this is my first Android app and the first time I use Java since AP Computer Science in high school so please forgive me if I'm not up to Java snuff.
 Feel free to submit pull requests for any changes you feel necessary.

 # Features